How to Improve Female Fertility: 5 Fertility-Promoting Habits for Women with PCOS

-Some 70%-80% of people with PCOS experience infertility – an inability to conceive after at least 12 months of regular unprotected sex.
+Some 70%-80% of women with PCOS experience infertility – an inability to conceive after at least 12 months of regular unprotected sex.
 It’s very common and extremely distressing but, thankfully, doesn’t mean that pregnancy is an impossibility (in fact, research has found that the majority of people with PCOS trying to conceive will fall pregnant and give birth without any fertility treatment at least once).

 There are lots of factors that come into play where fertility is concerned – and many will require the support of medical experts.
 However, there are some lifestyle habits that, when adopted, can optimise fertility outcomes for those with PCOS trying to become pregnant.